I2-Multimedia-Lab/i2-multimedia-lab.github.io/README.md

 # I2ML Homepage

-A simple lab webpage without any backstage or database.
+A simple lab webpage without any backstage or database!
+Responsive for all devices including computer, phone and pad!

 Contents of the page (i.e., members, news and publications) can be easily updated by editing the dictionary files!
 By **fork -> edit elements of dict file -> pull**, everyone can easily edit the contents!